b12-144/React-Ts-Vite-Cypress-Swc/README.md

 # React Boostrap Application
-This React application provides a bootstrap using:
+This React application provides a bootstrap using the tools below.
+It's not intended as an architecture blueprint, but as a project that provides several useful tools and how to use them in your React app.

 * [Typescript](https://www.typescriptlang.org/)
 * [Vite](https://vitejs.dev/)